OVERVIEW

 - Negotiation skills: Effective advocating requires a great deal of negotiation.
 You will need both written and oral negotiation skills to create a solid case for the patients that you advocate for.

 - Attention to detail: A primary aspect of patient advocacy is reading through all of the documentation and making sure that all information is accurate and complete.
-Successful patient advocates should be able to identify any errors and take action accordingly—especially since proper documentation is so critical for quality care.
+Successful patient advocates should be able to identify any errors and take action accordingly—especially since proper documentation is so critical for quality patient care.

 - Financial skills: Another primary aspect of patient advocacy surrounds finances.
-You will need to be able to make financial recommendations, understand different financial assistance programs (local, state, and federal programs), and you need to be able to answer specific financial questions that may arise at any point.
+You need to be able to make financial recommendations, understand different financial assistance programs (local, state, and federal programs), and answer specific financial questions that may arise at any point.

 Our Online University Degree Programs Start on the First of Every Month, All Year Long